ScientiaFelis/sebmsR/README.md

 To change functions that retrieve data from the db, please make changes primarily in the `R/data.R` file.

-The plotting uses ggplot2 and leaflet mostly and functions are in `R/plot.R` and `R/zgeomaps.R` for the spatial data.
+The plotting uses ggplot2 functions in `R/plot.R`.

-The long-form documentation / Vignette is located in `vignettes/sebms-intro.Rmd`.
+Vignettes need to be updated and developed.
+These are located in `vignettes/sebms-intro.Rmd`.

 ## Credits